jdmc/learning/MD Syntax.md

 Markdown is a lightweight markup language with plain-text formatting syntax.
 It's often used for formatting text on the web, particularly in README files on GitHub repositories.

 Here's a rundown of some common Markdown syntax:

 Headings

-markdown
-Copy codeMarkdown is a lightweight markup language with plain-text formatting syntax.
+Markdown is a lightweight markup language with plain-text formatting syntax.
 It's often used for formatting text on the web, particularly in README files on GitHub repositories.
 Here's a rundown of some common Markdown syntax:

 Headings
-markdown
-Copy code

 # Heading 1
 ## Heading 2
 ### Heading 3
 #### Heading 4
 ##### Heading 5
 ###### Heading 6

 Emphasis
 markdown
 Copy code